 - Doug Wendlandt

-In 2004, the Marshfield Area Community Foundation was recognized as having met the National Standards for U.S. Community Foundations.
+In 2004, Marshfield Area Community Foundation, Inc. was recognized as having met the National Standards for U.S. Community Foundations.
 This was a proud achievement for the Foundation and one that required a lengthy and intense self-review and, in some cases, revising and updating our policies and practices.

 The National Standards serve both as a blueprint for internal organizational development and as a tangible set of benchmarks for external assessment of performance.
 Basically, achieving National Standards means we have strengthened our commitment to serving our community with accountability and excellence.

 The National Standards certification process never ends.
 We are trying constantly to improve our service to our donors and our community.
-Under the careful management of its Board and staff, the Foundation is working to make the Marshfield Area Community Foundation stronger today and stronger for future generations.
+Under the careful management of its Board and staff, the Foundation is working to make Marshfield Area Community Foundation, Inc. stronger today and stronger for future generations.

-We were initially established as a trust in 1993, the Marshfield Area Community Foundation changed it organizational structure to a corporation, effective January 1, 2016.
+We were initially established as a trust in 1993, Marshfield Area Community Foundation, Inc. changed it's organizational structure to a corporation, effective January 1, 2016.
 This is consistent with other Community Foundations throughout the country who have taken similar action.

 We prepared a short video of our history: Looking Back, Moving Forward .
 Marilyn Hardacre, Terry Frankland, Joyce Billings, Dean Markwardt, Kelly Bender, Ron Sturomski, and Amber Leifheit talk about the important milestones for the Foundation: